 - View case header: The header shows the Case ID and current status, making it clear whether a response is required.

-- Review dispute reason and details: The page displays the customer’s reason code and claim description, such as Product not received or Incorrect amount charged.
+- Review dispute reason and details: The page displays the customer’s reason code and claim description, such as Product not received or Unauthorized.

 - Check case details: Review supporting information including: